Is the constant stress you are feeling generalized anxiety?

-Mental illness, sometimes it plays by its own rules; making you feel dreadful in a moment and inexplicably sad in the next.
-I don’t know about you but I think it’s fair to call it mother nature’s roller coaster.
+Mental illness: sometimes it plays by its own rules, making you feel dreadful in a moment and inexplicably sad in the next.
+I don’t know about you, but I think it’s fair to call it mother nature’s roller-coaster.
 While it can feel this way at times, there are ways to combat its impact.
-Exercise being one of the best ones.
+Exercise is one of the best ones.

-Anyone with a mental health condition can tell you all about certain emotional experiences, such as dread or fear but what about the impact mental illness has on us that we may be less aware of?
-Or even worse, no awareness what’s so ever?
+Anyone with a mental health condition can tell you all about certain emotional experiences, such as dread or fear – but what about the impact mental illness has on us that we may be less aware of?
+Or even worse, no awareness whatsoever?

 Like what you are reading?
 Try, Anxiety in the New Age

 Generalized anxiety disorder, a mental illness that makes one ruminate and worry over anything and everything is the likely culprit.
 Whist I have always known that GAD made me a worst-case scenario thinker, I never thought that it would make me obsess over making everyone around me upset.
 But honestly, when I think about it, it makes sense.
-It is after all, a form of obsessive worry which; obsessive worry can be driven by an anxiety disorder.
+It is, after all, a form of obsessive worry – which can be driven by an anxiety disorder.

-To start with, it was the frequency in which I was feeling worried.
-Sadly, I was worried over each and ever interaction.
+To start with, it was the frequency with which I was feeling worried.
+Sadly, I was worried over each and every interaction.
 No matter who it was or in what way we were interacting.
-From social media to meeting in person, the chronic feeling that somehow I was making someone upset with me was and still is overwhelming.
+From social media to meeting in person, the chronic feeling that somehow, I was making someone upset with me was and still is overwhelming.

-If that weren’t enough, I would and still do, build an entire mythical future in my head as to why I “Thought” my friends and family were made at me. adding layers.
-“Maybe I message them too often, do I not talk to them enough?”
+As if that weren’t enough, I would and still do, build an entire mythical future in my head as to why I “thought” my friends and family were mad at me, and me adding layers: “Maybe I message them too often?
+Do I not talk to them enough?”
 My biggest fear?
 Well, that the person I’m communicating with doesn’t really like me and thus I am seen as a bother.

-As time went on, I began to notice that I became anxious interacting with, not one person, but everyone; the everyone part is key here becasue:
+As time went on, I began to notice that I became anxious interacting with, not one person, but everyone.
+The “everyone” part is key here because: